Crypto market crisis: FTX on the verge of bankruptcy

 It’s an undeniable setback for the crypto space as a whole.
-Trust has been tested numerous times this year following the meltdown of Celsius and Three Arrows Capital.
+Trust has been tested numerous times this year following the meltdown of Celsius and 3AC.

 However, considering FTX’s supposed legitimacy and regulatory compliance, this is the most testing event for retail and institutional investors.

-Many will likely leave the crypto space in favour of traditional, less volatile investment opportunities.
+Many will likely leave the crypto space in favor of traditional, less volatile investment opportunities.

-That being said, blockchain, the technology underpinning the industry, will continue to mature.
-New use cases will inevitably be discovered.
+That said, blockchain, the technology underpinning the industry, will continue to mature, and new use cases will inevitably be discovered.

 Billy Endres owns cryptocurrencies as of the publishing date